Grant (Contract) AdministrationThis page is intended to show SCSU faculty how awarded grants are properly administered.

 In general, the federal guidelines prohibit the inclusion of athletic expenses, student activity expenses, development expenses, rare book expenses, and all expenses related to auxiliary services in the computation of indirect costs.

 Indirect costs are charged to the grant whenever allowed by the granting agency.
 The U.S. Department of Health and Human Services calculates the indirect cost rate for SCSU.
-The current indirect cost rate is 62.8% of salaries and fringe in the grant.
-This rate is in effect until June 30, 2007.
+The current indirect cost rate is 65% of salaries exclusive of fringe in the grant.
+This rate is in effect until June 30, 2016.

 - 40% Finance and Administration

-- The University Accountant is responsible for the above indirect draw downs.
+The University Accountant is responsible for the above indirect draw downs and distributions

 The following are the procedures set forth by Southern Connecticut State University with regard to payments on grants and contracts to foreign nationals.
 It is the responsibility of the principal investigator (PI) of the grant to properly present voucher/disbursements, personal service agreements, honoraria, and purchase requisitions to the SPAR Office on a timely basis in order to properly process these payments.
 Voucher/disbursements, personal service agreements, honoraria, and purchase requisitions received by Finance and Administration without approval from SPAR will be returned to SPAR, delaying processing of the expenditure.
 Under no circumstances will faculty or staff be reimbursed for any cash payments made to foreign nationals.